 The Parties acknowledge and agree that notwithstanding anything to the contrary contained in Section 2.07, Seller may, at its option during the Contract Term, increase the installed capacity of the Facility up to 140 MW upon prior written notice to Purchaser.
-Such increase of the Initial Capacity shall not materially and adversely affect the delivery of energy to or from the Delivery Point, including but not limited to, transmission congestion.
+Such increase of the Initial Capacity shall not materially and adversely affect the delivery of Renewable Energy to or from the Delivery Point, including but not limited to, transmission congestion.
 A more detailed description of the Facility is attached as Exhibit A of this Agreement.

-Upon request by Purchaser and to the extent reasonably available to Seller at such time, Seller agrees to provide Purchaser promptly as available during the design, construction, and at and following completion of the Facility with marketing materials and information relating to the Facility reasonably requested by Purchaser, including but not limited to maps of the Facility's placement, materials relating to the Facility's relation to the ERCOT market, identifying materials, specifications, capabilities and marketing materials from suppliers of component equipment, and other materials and information that may assist Purchaser in communicating the capabilities of the Facility and other marketing efforts.Interconnection
+Upon request by Purchaser and to the extent reasonably available to Seller at such time, Seller agrees to provide Purchaser promptly as available during the design, construction, and at and following completion of the Facility with marketing materials and information relating to the Facility reasonably requested by Purchaser, including but not limited to maps of the Facility's placement, materials relating to the Facility's relation to the ERCOT market, identifying materials, specifications, capabilities and marketing materials from suppliers of component equipment, and other materials and information that may assist Purchaser in communicating the capabilities of the Facility and other marketing efforts.

+Upon written request by Purchaser, Seller shall make available to Purchaser design, construction, operation, and maintenance information reasonably requested by Purchaser relating to the Facility.
+Good Engineering and Operating Practices shall be utilized by Seller in the design, construction, operation, and maintenance of the Facility.
+For purposes hereof, "Good Engineering and Operating Practices" means the practices, methods, and acts generally engaged in or approved by a significant portion of the electric power industry in the United States for similar facilities in the United States during a particular time period, or any of such practices, methods and acts, which, in the exercise of reasonable judgment in light of the facts known or that reasonably should be known at the time a decision is made, would be expected to accomplish the desired result in a manner consistent with law, regulation, reliability, safety, environmental protection, economy and expedition, and taking into consideration the requirements of this Agreement.
+Good Engineering and Operating Practices are not intended to be limited to the optimum practices, methods or acts, to the exclusion of all others, but rather to include a spectrum of possible practices, methods, or acts generally acceptable in the region during the relevant period in light of the circumstances.

+Interconnection

-Seller shall, at its own expense, make all arrangements and payments, if any, necessary to have interconnection facilities constructed and interconnect the Facility with a transmission system and to place the Facility, if necessary, in a control area throughout the Contract Term.
-An entity that owns any transmission system with which the Facility is interconnected is called the "Connecting Entity."
-For purposes of this Agreement, the "Delivery Point" shall be the high side of the Facility's step-up transformer located at the Facility site in Pecos County, Texas, or pursuant to seller’s election under Section 4.04(e) Transferred Renewable Energy shall have a delivery point on the ERCOT transmission system equally or better suited than the above referenced Delivery Point of the Facility for the receipt of Renewable Energy by Purchaser and the transmission throughout the ERCOT transmission system as reasonably determined by EPMI.
+Seller shall, at its own expense, make all arrangements and payments, if any, necessary to have interconnection facilities constructed and interconnect the Facility with West Texas Utilities (“WTU”) ???kV ???? transmission line and to place the Facility, if necessary, in a control area throughout the Contract Term.
+The entity to which the Facility is interconnected is called the "Connecting Entity."
+For purposes of this Agreement, the "Delivery Point" shall be the high side of the Facility's step-up transformer located at the Facility site in Pecos County, Texas, or pursuant to Seller's election under Section 4.04(e), Transferred Renewable Energy shall have a delivery point on the ERCOT transmission system equally or better suited than the above referenced Delivery Point of the Facility for the receipt of Renewable Energy by Purchaser and the transmission throughout the ERCOT transmission system as reasonably determined by Purchaser.

-Seller will need to coordinate the design, construction and operation of the required interconnection facilities with the Connecting Utility.
-Such coordination shall include, without limitation, the execution by the Connecting Utility and Seller of one or more agreements regarding the design, construction and operation of the interconnection facilities reasonably satisfactory to Seller.
+Seller will need to coordinate the design, construction and operation of the required interconnection facilities with the Connecting Entity.
+Such coordination shall include, without limitation, the execution by the Connecting Entity and Seller of one or more agreements regarding the design, construction and operation of the interconnection facilities reasonably satisfactory to Seller.